From Good To Great: Life Coaching

 So it's important to find a Christian life or couples coach.

 Extremely.
 From a Christian perspective, we speak of discovering or discerning a vision for your life because God says, “I know the plans I have for you” or “I knew you before I knit you together in your mother’s womb” or “The gifts and the call of the Lord are irrevocable.”
 All of these Scriptures say there are treasures placed directly inside each one of us, and the Christian coach can help you discern what those are.
-It’s looking to get clearer on what God called you to, how God gifted you, what God’s vision is.
+It’s looking to get clearer on what God called you to, how God gifted you, and what God’s vision is.
 It’s really exciting to walk with a couple who have a solid foundation and watch them move more fully into the joy, peace, contentment, and fulfillment of God’s design for their marriage and family with quality life coaching.

 A Typical Coaching Session

-Pre-session prep: The day before each session, the couple will e-mail to their coach a prep form.
+Pre-session prep: The day before each session, the couple will e-mail their coach a prep form.
 This form lets the coach know what the couple has done since the last session, what they’re struggling with, and what they need/want to focus on in the next call.
 This brings everybody up to speed so they know before the session begins what they’re going to be concentrating on.